Where is the most beautiful town in Italy? Sicily of course.

 Brush up on what’s in store by watching the 1963 classic “The Leopard” starring Burt Lancaster and the ever-beautiful Claudia Cardinale set in Polizzi telling the story of Garibaldi’s troops as they begin the unification of Italy in 1860, at the same time recounting the struggles of an aristocratic Sicilian family as they grudgingly adapt to the sweeping social changes undermining their way of life.

-As a special treat on Dominique Rizzo’s tour, you will be part of the unique cultural event, ready to immerse yourself in a superb dinner at Palazzo Notar Nicchi, inspired by Giuseppe Tomasi di Lampedusa’s novel “The Leopard” at The Sicilian House.
+As a special treat on Dominique Rizzo’s tour, you will be part of the unique cultural event, at a superb dinner at Palazzo Notar Nicchi, inspired by Giuseppe Tomasi di Lampedusa’s novel “The Leopard” at The Sicilian House.
 Wine, dine, listen to tasteful readings from Giuseppe Tomasi di Lampedusa’s novel, ‘The Leopard’ Vintage 2007 & Vincent Schiavelli’s book “Many Beautiful Things -Stories and recipes from Polizzi Generosa”.
 It’s a dramatic experience with a difference.

 Churches to bring to your knees.